 Be sure to sprinkle it on top of the soil and not mix it in.

-16. Get Rid of Roaches
+14. Get Rid of Roaches

 You can also use baking soda to get rid of roaches.
-Mix equal parts baking soda and sugar, and place the mixture in areas where you’ve seen them.
+Mix equal parts of baking soda and sugar, and place the mixture in areas where you’ve seen them.

 The sugar will lure the cockroaches in, while the baking soda will take care of them when they consume it.

-17. Treat Sunburn
+15. Treat Sunburn

-18. Prevent Mildew
+16. Prevent Mildew

 Adding baking soda spray to your garden plants can help prevent mildew and other fungal diseases.